Stanley's Cup

 "Stanley's Cup" is the fourteenth and final episode in the tenth season of the American animated television series South Park.
 The 153rd episode of the series overall, it originally aired on Comedy Central in the United States on November 15, 2006.
 In the episode, Stan is forced to become the coach of a pee-wee hockey team.
-Written and directed by series co-creator Trey Parker, the episode parodies the 1992 film The Mighty Ducks.
+Written and directed by series co-creator Trey Parker, the episode parodies the 1992 film The Mighty Ducks and BASEketball.

 In the episode, Stan's bike is towed, and he can't do his job as a paperboy.
 The only way of getting his bike back is to coach a pee-wee hockey team.
 Similar to Cartmanland, the health of a character is affected by others' fortune or misfortune.

 Plot

-Stan's bicycle is towed away for parking violations.
+Stan's bicycle is towed away and impounded for parking violations.
 To reacquire it, he is forced to become the coach of a pee-wee hockey team.
 As coach, he quickly runs into a whole host of problems in dealing with the small boys.
 One of the boys, Nelson, has cancer, which has already spread to his bone marrow.
 When he takes a turn for the worse, he asks Stan to win a game for him.
 However, neither team is capable of scoring and the game ends in a tie.
+Subsequently, Nelson's cancer remains in limbo - his health is neither improving nor getting worse.
+Looking for a chance to win, Stan persuades Kyle to allow his adopted brother Ike to play as a ringer due to him being Canadian; Kyle reluctantly agrees despite his mother disapproving of hockey being a dangerous sport.
+In the meantime, Stan's father Randy is tormented that his son returned to hockey after he failed to win a game when he was in pee-wee hockey.

 The team is invited to play at the Pepsi Center, with the same premise — if Stan's team wins, Nelson will have enough hope to survive.
 When they get to the Pepsi Center to play in the intermission of an NHL professional ice hockey game between the Colorado Avalanche and Detroit Red Wings, the other team does not show up, and Stan worries that since they cannot play, it could result in Nelson's death.
 Attempting to console the boys, the Avalanche let the pee-wee team play the final period of their game against the Red Wings.
 The Red Wings unleash a vicious assault on the boys and go on to win, 32–2.
-Nelson dies in the hospital and the Red Wings celebrate their victory to the song “We Are the Champions.”
+Nelson dies in the hospital and the Red Wings celebrate their victory to the song "We Are the Champions", while Stan looks on dumbfounded at this turn of events and Randy is once again upset that his son lost.